Getting to/from the ground

 Most people exiting the station normally head straight for the nearby Adelphi.
-However, it closed for the second time this year in September, and it's unlikely that it's re-opened since.
-It was a bit rough and ready (to say the least!) anyway.
-Considering there were hardly any pubs in the town centre to start with, this leaves very little choice.
-The obvious place is the Postal Order, which is a Wetherspoons outlet.
+However, even though it was refurbished not long back, it may well be closed, not for the first time.
+There's very little choice in the centre.
+An obvious place is the Postal Order, which is a Wetherspoons outlet.
 This will no doubt get very busy.
 It may be worth keeping going another 200 yards and trying the Sun Hotel.
+Better than both though is the Drummers Arms, a micro pub which opened in 2016.
+They have five cask beers, all competitively priced, and the place gets universally good reviews.
 Otherwise hop on a bus or jump in a cab and head for Livesy Road (see above).

 Football ground guide